 In order to bridge the gaps in available data, expert opinion from MMO coastal officers has been incorporated into this assessment.
 The following sections describe the gear types used within the site according to expert opinion.
-For gear type definitions, please see Annex 2 - Assumptions used to calculate spatial footprint (Prvalues)
+For gear type definitions, please see Annex 2.